Chapter 1. Key Enterprise Architecture Concepts

 Avoiding Silos

 You may be in a siloed organization if Figure 1-1 looks familiar.
+In Figure 1-1, each organizational unit makes decisions independently of others.
+There are only vertical decisions, no horizontal decisions.

 Organizational units race to meet their specific business objectives, each thinking that they have unique problems to solve.
 While they do deliver results in the form of software products, these results are optimized for each organizational unit rather than the enterprise as a whole.
 This means that the company ends up needing to maintain several similar yet slightly different solutions, and/or outright duplication of solutions, and/or solutions that are unable to effectively integrate with each other.
 This is both a waste of the company’s resources and an impediment to connected experiences.

 You see, typically customers don’t want to know the complexity of all of the organizational units behind a product or service that they use; they want a seamless experience across them, and it takes an enterprise perspective to stitch that together.
 For example, suppose there is a company made of multiple business units.
 Both business unit A and business unit B need to reach customers with mobile devices.
 Business unit A decides to build a new mobile app.
 Since the company is siloed, so does business unit B. Each business unit accomplishes its specific goal of reaching customers via mobile apps.
-However, given that it’s the same customer base, customers are quite perplexed about why the same company was offering two mobile apps with two experiences.
+However, given that the units share a customer base, customers are quite perplexed about why the same company was offering two mobile apps with two experiences.
 Customer loyalty declines as customers decide to try out competition C, which has a much more integrated, seamless mobile app experience.

 Tip